Doubly nonlinear stochastic evolution equations: Introduction

 Exactly as in the deterministic situation \cite{diben-show}, in case $A$ or $B$ is linear, continuous, and symmetric, one can prove that martingale solutions are unique.
 It hence turns out that they are also strong in probability (Theorem \ref{th:2}).
 The conditions ensuring uniqueness are essentially sharp, in the sense that if any of them is not satisfied then nonuniqueness of solutions to problem \eqref{eq:0} may occur, even if $F=G=0$ and $V=H=\erre$.

 Let us now briefly summarize how the paper is structured.
 We fix the setting and state our main results in Section~\ref{sec:main}.
 A collection of preliminary observations on the approximation of the nonlinear operators is recorded in Section~\ref{sec:prelim}.
 Then, Section~\ref{sec:ito} is devoted to the proof of the above-mentioned It\^o formula.
 This is used in Section~\ref{sec:exist} in order to prove the existence of martingale solutions, namely Theorem~\ref{th:1}.
 Theorem~\ref{th:2} on existence and uniqueness of strong solutions in probability is then proved in Section~\ref{sec:uniq_strong}.
-Eventually, we collect some comments on the application of our abstract existence results to SPDEs of the form \eqref{eq:00} in Section~\ref{sec:appl}.
+Moving from the abstract theory, in Section~\ref{sec:appl} we discuss the existence of solutions to SPDEs of the form \eqref{eq:00}.
+In addition, classes of SPDEs with nonlocal terms and of SPDE systems are also proved to be solvable.